martindahlswe/SwiftJiraKit/README.md

 # SwiftJiraKit

 SwiftJiraKit is a lightweight and modular Swift library for interacting with Jira's REST API (version 2).
-It simplifies tasks like logging work time and managing Jira issues, making it ideal for developers who want an easy-to-use solution for Jira API integration in their Swift projects.
+It simplifies tasks like logging work time, managing worklogs, and validating connectivity, making it ideal for developers who want an easy-to-use solution for Jira API integration in their Swift projects.

 ## Features

-- Log work time on Jira issues with minimal effort.
+- Log, retrieve, update, and delete worklogs for Jira issues.
+- Manage worklog properties, including setting and deleting them.
 - Validate connectivity to your Jira instance, including URL reachability and token authentication.
 - Modular design for future extensions (e.g., fetching issues, comments, etc.).
 - Built-in support for Bearer token authentication.